paulgarias/codesforlife-stats/README.md

-# codesforlife-stats
+# Codes for Life Github Intro

-Introduction to github by creating a statistics suite
+Introduction to github.com by creating a statistics suite